vijusuren/my-MS2/README.md

 ### Design
 #### Strategy
-The main aim to build this game is to test my knowledge of **Javascript** and learn more in the building process.
-To select Animal for memory games because animals are easily attract by both kids and adults.
+The main aim to build this game is to test my knowledge of **JavaScript** and learn more in the building process.
+To select Animal for memory games because animals are easily attracted by both kids and adults.
 I wanted a simple game that has easy to understand and site is easy to navigate through.

 #### Scope
 - I wanted to make a memory game that is easy to play and images should be different from each other so that it will test the memory of the user.
-- There will be one Restart button to restart the game and Music button to control the backgorund music.
+- There will be one Restart button to restart the game and Music button to control the background music.
 - Timer will be there to show the time taken to complete the game in minutes and seconds.
 - After finishing the game popup message will occur with claps sound shows the Moves taken, Stars and Time taken to complete the game.
 - Animal Info page site have the information about animals.